Creating Point Clouds from 3D Models

 Data Attribution

-The data used here originates from data made available by 3D Warehouse.
+The data used here are from 3D Warehouse.
 It contains information licensed under the 3D Warehouse: General Model License Agreement.